 How to Apply: please contact Kyla Foster at firstname.lastname@example.org or (503) 823-3587.

-Note: All floors of Pittock Mansion are elevator accessible to those able to transfer to a manual/push wheelchair.
-The 1913 elevator cannot accommodate powered chairs or scooters, due to its size and weight limitations.
-The Gate Lodge is not handicap accessible.
+Please Note: All floors of Pittock Mansion are elevator accessible to a manual/push wheelchair.
+The 1913 elevator cannot accommodate powered chairs or scooters due to its size and weight limitations.

 - People Skills